Your Mac Keeps Shutting Down Randomly? Here’s What You Can Do

 Calibrating Your MacBook Battery

-If your Mac continues to shut down randomly even after using the troubleshooting tools mentioned above, it’s time to visit an Apple retail store, or an approved service center.
-You can also contact Apple through the company’s support page.
+If your Mac keeps shutting down randomly even after using the troubleshooting tools mentioned above, it’s time to visit an Apple retail store, or an approved service center.
+You can also contact the company through Apple Support.

 For any Mac not currently under warranty, another option to consider is a third-party repair center.
 These can often fix the issue for much less than going directly through Apple.

 If the cause of your random shutdowns is the battery, make sure to take a look at your options to replace a MacBook battery .

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.